Lewington-pitsos/readingdb/design/access.md

 **Load**: very high, this is kind of the main thing the app will do other than load aggregates.
 There will be thousands of readings per screen.

+### Load unprotected readings that need replacing

+When a new reading R1 is saved, if there exist unprotected readings in the same location as R1 (so, within x meters) and those readings have older timestamps than R1 and belong to the same access group as the uploader, those readings must be shunted to cold-storage.

+**Load**: multiple uploads of tens of thousands of readings each day, each reading must perform this check

+**Implications**: the reading's sort key should include some flag specifying whether it is protected or not.

 **Implications**: The process should presumably be
 (1) user loads all routes that it is able to access (2) user specifies some geographic bounds (probably multiple "squares" that together make up the entire map)